panpf/sketch/docs/fetcher.md

 ### Load images from kotlin's resources directory

 > [!IMPORTANT]
-> Only supports iOS and Desktop platforms
+> Only supports iOS and jvm platforms

 Loading images from the kotlin resources directory does not require additional modules.
 You can directly use the newKotlinResourceUri() function to create the uri, as follows: